dinhquy-nguyen-1704/chat-with-multiple-PDFs/README.md

 ### Key features:

-**🌟 RAG with Ensemble Retriever:** Utilizes the RAG technique combined with an Ensemble Retriever (Hybrid Search) to create a dynamic chat interface.
+**🌟 RAG with Ensemble Retriever:** Utilizes the RAG technique with an Ensemble Retriever (Hybrid Search).

 **🌟 Interact with PDFs:** The system allows interaction with multiple PDF files uploaded by users.